dt-apac-services/training-log-monitoring/2-dynatrace-log-monitoring.md

 Dynatrace log monitoring capabilities can be broadly classified into Log Monitoring Classic (LQL) and **Log powered by Grail**.

-Log Monitoring Classic (LQL) is the common name for combined Log Monitoring 1.0 and Log Monitoring 2.0 capabilities and Logs powered by Grail is the latest and most advanced offering.
+Log Monitoring Classic (LQL) is the common name for combined Log Monitoring 1.0 and Log Monitoring 2.0 capabilities and Log powered by Grail is the latest and most advanced offering.

 As we will see below, 'Log Data Analytics' is where Dynatrace log capability diverges into Log Monitoring Classic and Log powered by Grail.
 Steps 1 & 2 in log monitoring setup (below) are the same for both new and old capabilities.

 > To read more about Grail and how it brings a huge leap in log management see below resources: